a-Fomalhaut-a/OIGAN/OIGAN.md

 ### Quantitative Results
 Deep-learning based methods were compared to demonstrate the power of the proposed model.

-PSNR/LPIPS comparison with ESRGAN, USISGAN, DUSGAN and ECBSR.
+PSNR/LPIPS comparison with ESRGAN, USISGAN, DUSGAN and Beby-GAN.

 | Method | Dataset A | Dataset B | Dataset C | Dataset D |
 | --------------------------------------------- | ----------------------- | ----------------------- | ----------------------- | ----------------------- |